 College & Career Center

-- FAFSA: Opened on December 31, 2023 (this is different than the usual October 1 opening).
-Colleges/schools are now just receiving information from FAFSA, so student can expect financial aid packages starting around the first of April.
+- FAFSA: Opened in October 2024.
+Colleges/schools are now just receiving information from FAFSA, so student can expect financial aid packages starting around the first week of April, and going through May.

 - GOOGLE CLASSROOMS: Students should be signed up for Mrs. Madsen's google classrooms.
 Please ask her for the classroom code if you have not already signed up.